-People with disabilities make up almost a quarter of the American public and are a vital voting bloc in every election.
-There are nearly 40 million eligible voters with disabilities whose lived experiences as disabled people inform their needs and priorities as voters in a variety of ways.
-In 2020, 17.7 million people with disabilities voted in the United States presidential election, a six percentage point increase from 2016.
+People with disabilities make up almost a quarter of the American public, and there are nearly 40 million eligible voters with disabilities whose lived experiences as disabled people inform their needs and priorities as voters in various ways.
+In 2022, 15.8 million people with disabilities voted in the United States midterm elections, a 1.6 percentage point increase from 2018.